 I read that old entry in my journal a few days ago.
 In some ways, it’s hard to believe how far I’ve come on this journey.
 And in some ways, it’s easy to see that I can slip back into that same place of not remembering.

 Maybe I’m the only one, but I often find myself feeling a little discouraged about the circumstances of life.
 Sometimes it’s my own fiery trial.
 Sometimes it’s a little thing like dog poo in the living room or Captain Crunch ground into the carpet.
-Whether it seems like the daily life of motherhood is overwhelming or that the wicked surrounding you is unfair, we all need a promise.
+Whether it seems like the daily life of motherhood is overwhelming or that the life is unfair, we all need a promise.

 The good news is, God gives us a lot of amazing promises in His Word.
 And He commands us to remember them.
 Have you ever read the story of when those Israelite children crossed over the Jordan into the promised land?
 After all they had gone through, He asked them to specifically create a memorial so that they would never forget His promises.
 (Read Joshua 4)